How long are your tours?

 Are your museums handicapped accessible?

 Unfortunately, due to the historic nature of the homes, the Millard Fillmore House and the Elbert Hubbard Roycroft Museum are not fully accessible at this time.
-The Aurora History Museum and Town Archives at 300 Gleed Avenue are fully accessible.
+The Aurora History Museum, located in the Town Historian's Office at 300 Gleed Avenue, is fully accessible.
 Please park in the back of the Southside Municipal Center; there is a ramp at entrance #5, and follow the signs for Town Historian’s Office.